 The Designated Safeguarding Lead is Mrs Kathryn Thornburn (Principal)

-The Deputy Safeguarding Leads are Mrs Claire Lawrence (Vice Principal), Mrs Mandy Taylor (Vice Principal), Mrs Jenny Garside (SENCO), Mrs M Bradley (Pastoral Manager) and Mrs Michelle Ashley (Inclusion Manager).
+The Deputy Safeguarding Leads are Mrs Clare Lawrence (Vice Principal), Mrs Jenny Garside (SENCO), Mrs Mel Bradley (Pastoral Manager) and Mrs Michelle Ashley (Inclusion Manager).

 Dowson Primary School is committed to safeguarding and promoting the welfare, both physical and emotional, of every pupil, both inside and outside the school premises.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to feel safe at all times.